The Issues List

 Export issue data

 Opens a list of options for exporting issue data.
-For details, see Options for Exporting Issue Data.
+For details, see Exporting Issue Data.

 Displays a list of additional actions.
 This menu also contains custom actions that are supported by workflows.

-YouTrack lets you export data for a list of issues.
+Another control in the toolbar lets you export data for the current list of issues.
 The following options are available: